Anonymous034/SAC-CVOR/README.md

 ### How to Select an Appropriate F Function

-We have developed a Python script, `CVor_grad_mean_var.py`, specifically designed for the selection of the F function in computational processes.
+We have developed a Python script, `CVor_grad_mean_var.py`, specifically designed for the selection of the F function.

 Here are some illustrative examples demonstrating the usage of the F function: